AntonioRochaAZ/CPP-Game/README.md

 In no specific order.

-- Improve the mouse controller handling in collision handling, try to make it as generic as possible... so that we don't have to list all MouseController types of components.
+- Study the use of "const" and passing arguments by reference (check when it is possible/should be done).
+- Switch to const char instead of std::string whenever possible.
+- Add options to windown size etc.
+- Work into compiling for Windows and Linux.
+- Long comment under "case (IMMOVABLE_BIT + PUSH_BIT)" inside of Collision::handle_collisions.
+- Make updating independent of FPS. (actually not really sure if really necessary, but sure.)
+- Learn how to properly center the text on the screen
+- Create gifs and a diagram of how the collision handling works (and gifs for showing the states working).
+- Adding music and sound effects.

+- Optimize rendering: Have different renderers per managers.
+Only clear background's renderer if needed (if the background moves perhaps, when the player moves, although it may not even be necessary, must check).
+(Also stop rendering objects off-screen) (Must think if this really is necessary, and if so, when).
 - Replace TempEntity entity by a State.
 Will be much more logical.
 - Apply color filters to projectiles to change their colour.
+- Improve the mouse controller handling in collision handling, try to make it as generic as possible... so that we don't have to list all MouseController types of components.
+- Separate States from Components in ECS.hpp (?).
 - Make the texture pointer in Game::AssetManager shared pointers that can be owned by Sprite and UILabel components.
-- Learn how to properly center the text on the screen
-- Separate States from Components in ECS.hpp (?).
-- Work into compiling for Windows and Linux.

-- Optimize rendering: Have different renderers per managers.
-Only clear background's renderer if needed (if the background moves perhaps, when the player moves, although it may not even be necessary, must check).
-(Also stop rendering objects off-screen) (Must think if this really is necessary, and if so, when).
-- Make updating independent of FPS. (actually not really sure if really necessary, but sure.)
-- Add options to windown size etc.
 - Create function for changing order of component updates (?) (currently a mess).
-- Create function for deleting components?
-- Study the use of "const" and passing arguments by reference (check when it is possible/should be done).
-- Long comment under "case (IMMOVABLE_BIT + PUSH_BIT)" inside of Collision::handle_collisions.
-- Create gifs and a diagram of how the collision handling works.